Australian Government Architecture

 • Designate accountability to accountable official(s)

-Designate accountability for implementing the policy to accountable official(s) within 90 days of the policy taking effect.
+Designate accountability for implementing the policy to accountable official(s) by 30 November 2024 (within 90 days of the policy taking effect).

 Requirements for designating accountable official(s) are set out in the Standard for accountable officials.